 Scott H. Andrews is a chemistry lecturer, an editor, and a writer.
 He was co-Fiction Editor of The William and Mary Review for two years.
-His literary short fiction won a $1000 prize from the Briar Cliff Review; his genre short fiction has appeared in venues such as Ann VanderMeer’s Weird Tales, Space and Time, Heroic Fantasy Quarterly, and On Spec.
-He was a 2013 and 2014 finalist for the World Fantasy Award for his editing and publishing of Beneath Ceaseless Skies.
+His literary short fiction won a $1000 prize from the Briar Cliff Review; his genre short fiction has appeared in venues such as Ann VanderMeer’s Weird Tales, Space and Time, and On Spec.
+He is a four-time finalist for the World Fantasy Award for his editing and publishing of Beneath Ceaseless Skies.

 Scott lives in Virginia with his wife, two cats, nine guitars, a dozen overflowing bookcases, and hundreds of beer bottles from all over the world.